Blackjacx/Development/mobile-interview.md

 ### Testing

 - [ ] [---] How do you ensure that your app always meets certain quality criteria?
 - [ ] [---] What is TDD?
-Please describe a situation where this has proven useful in your past carreer.
+Please describe a situation where this has proven useful in your past career.
 - [x] [---] Please describe Continuous Integration and its purpose.
 Did you actually use it already?
 If yes in how many projects and for what? `[Test Automation, App Distribution, ...]`
 - [ ] [---] Which testing frameworks do you know and how do you use them? `[Quick - BDD testing, Nimble - matcher, XCTest - Xcode native testing framework]`
 - [ ] [---] What is the Test Pyramid?